-Action Completed (please mark your initials) Section one of the incident form - Complete the student and staff details Section one of the incident form - complete the student and stan details Section two of the -Record incident summary Obtain statements from all staff involved (use staff statement form) Obtain statements from all students involved (use student statement form) Inform parents that an incident has occurred Decision made re outcome and any relevant sanction or referrals.
+Action Completed (please mark your initials) Section one of the incident form - Complete the student and staff details Section two of the -Record incident summary Obtain statements from all staff involved (use staff statement form) Obtain statements from all students involved (use student statement form) Inform parents that an incident has occurred Decision made re outcome and any relevant sanction or referrals.
 Update Pastoral Log to reflect that an incident has occurred Add outcome to the incident form (inform parents, students, and staff of the outcome) Add all documents, to the Incident Folder in the student's folder.
 Documents should include Incident form, statements, CCTV, and any other relevant documentation.

-^{}Please ensure that they are all dated with the correct name and date relevant to the incident
+Please ensure that they are all dated with the correct name and date relevant to the incident